US History: Unit 1

 • Interactively read Foreign Policy till 1812

-• Interactively read the Option in Brief packet (Do not write a summary tho).
+• Interactively read the Option in Brief packet (the colored one you received in class) (Do not write a summary tho).

 • Hotseat: The War of 1812 (4 Corners Activity)